of the more dominant techniques that began to show

 roux was as "indispensable to cooks as ink

-is to writers but just as a poor scribbler
+but just as a poor scribbler

 cannot produce a masterpiece simply by dipping his